otaleghani/kiln/docs/Index.md

+# Kiln: an Obsidian static website generator

-# Kiln: Bake your Obsidian vault into a blazing fast static site
+Bake your Obsidian vault into a blazing fast static site.